nik09877/CS_Vault_Personal_Notes/Work/TCS/Ultimatix/Project Work.md

 #### Explanation of `@Scheduled` Annotation

 The `@Scheduled` annotation is used in Spring Boot to schedule tasks to be executed at specific intervals or times.
 It uses cron expressions to define when the scheduled task should run.
-Here’s a breakdown of the cron expression you provided:
+Here’s a breakdown of the cron expression you provided :

-java

-Copy code

 `@Scheduled(cron = "0 0 8 * * ?")`